Proposed changes to the Planning System

 - abolishing the duty of adjoining authorities to cooperate.

-Our planning specialists have prepared a comprehensive response to the Government’s White Paper.
-As well as giving direct answers to the questions asked in the consultation paper they have also written a narrative response which explains the reasons behind our answers and draws attention to some important issues that are not covered in the White Paper.
+Our planning specialists prepared a comprehensive draft response to the Government’s White Paper.
+As well as giving direct answers to the questions asked in the consultation paper they drafted a narrative response which explained the reasons behind our answers and drew attention to some important issues that are not covered in the White Paper.
 They then hosted a webinar on Thursday 15 October in which they explained the implications for our city, outlined the Society’s proposed response, and invited questions and comments from the audience.
 You can watch the webinar via the link below.

-You can read or download both these papers, which are still in draft, here:
+You can read or download both these papers here:

-As well as the White Paper and our draft response, these other documents are useful background reading:
+As well as the White Paper and our formal response, these other documents are useful background reading:

 - The Government’s consultation paper on the changes;

 - the Civic Voice briefing paper about the proposed changes.

 YouTube link for the webinar: youtu.be/9JPXRS_uxKg.